lujjjh/content-disposition-attachment/README.md

 If Content-Disposition is not "attachment", it returns `{ attachment: false }`;
 otherwise, it returns `{ attachment: true }` along with parsed parameters.

-If errors occur when parsing parameters, an `ParseError` will be thrown.
+If errors occur when parsing parameters, a `ParseError` will be thrown.

 **Examples**